paulbarmstrong/optimus-ddb-client/docs/classes/Table.md

 #### Regarding `itemShape`

 The `itemShape` constructor parameter is a Shape representing the structure of items in the table.
-The Shape should be an ObjectShape including all attributes except for the version attribute which is abstracted from OptimusDdbClient consumers.
+The Shape should be an ObjectShape (or UnionShape of ObjectShapes) including all attributes except for the version attribute which is abstracted from
+OptimusDdbClient consumers.

 The mappings between DynamoDB types and Shapes are as follows: